get-knowledge/protobuf-spring-boot/README.md

 5. This is a next generation framework that will overtake REST APIs / RESTful architecture in near future.

 6. And also you will learn how grpc is better than rest.

-This gRPC intro tutorial gives better understanding of how to implement microservices using gRPC and protobuf